kfike/hiring-engineers/answers.md

 <img src="https://github.com/kfike/hiring-engineers/blob/solutions-engineer/images/1/4/1.png" />

 ### Summary
-I find setup to be one of the crucial decisions in deciding a third party provider because robust integrations always seem have a hidden cost.
+I find setup to be one of the crucial decisions in deciding a third party provider because robust integrations always seem to have a hidden cost.

 Having worked with third party integrations in the past, most of them require paid trainings just to get it up an running.
 More importantly, it costs money in developer time.
 After "training" that developer to customize the app, what happens if they leave the company?
 The process starts over training other developers and increasing the cost.
 If a problem exists that is too niched, a company might need to bring in an expensive consultant to solve it.

 Datadog's integration seemed the complete opposite.
 The docs were easy to read and I was up in running within minutes.
 The setup felt native, changing config files that any ops person would know how to change.
-Custom metrics were as easy as importing a library and integrating with the your Python api.
+Custom metrics were as easy as importing a library and integrating with your Python api.

 Using native a toolset enables developers to customize the application the way they want and speaks a language they already know and understand.
 The result is on going customization anyone on the team can develop, all the while saving your company hundreds of thousands of dollars.